github/developer-policy/README.md

 ## Follow GitHub Policy

 Periodically we will update content here to highlight our work for developers.
-You can also visit our [webpage](#holder), read our [policy blog](https://github.blog/category/company/policy/), and follow us on Twitter at [@GitHubPolicy](https://twitter.com/githubpolicy).
+You can also visit our [webpage](#holder), read our [Policy Blog](https://github.blog/category/company/policy/), and follow us on Twitter at [@GitHubPolicy](https://twitter.com/githubpolicy).